Shoulder Pain Relief

 - Athletic training.

-- Strengthening programs, are to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.
+- Strengthening programs is to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

 Raise your arms for the simple shoulder pain relief method.
 If you are suffering from shoulder pain, contact Marketplace Physical Therapy & Wellness Center today to secure your appointment!